Tracker action: Romantic

 In the Romantic Period came a new style of organ building.
 The organ became larger and louder and pneumatically assisted action became the norm in large instruments, to offset the extreme key weight caused by high wind pressures.

 Contemporary

 Although tracker action was less utilized in the early 20th century, particularly in England and America, its use has enjoyed a strong renaissance in the same areas since World War II, especially in instruments modeled on historical antecedents.
 Today, many builders are using tracker action throughout the world, and it has been successfully employed in organs of many styles.
 Some active builders of tracker action organs include Taylor and Boody of Staunton, Virginia, Paul Fritts of Tacoma, Washington, Flentrop Orgelbouw B.V. of Zaandam, the Netherlands, and C. B. Fisk, Inc. of Gloucester, Massachusetts.

 Currently, the world's largest mechanical (tracker) action organ was built by Ronald Sharp in the Concert Hall of the Sydney Opera House, Sydney, Australia, and includes over 10,500 pipes.

+Tracker action connects the organ's key and controls to its valves through a mechanical linkage, allowing the movement of a key to operate the corresponding valve directly.